pstimpel/psphpcaptchawp/README.txt

 == Description ==

-If you are keen to provide your users kind of a tracking free environment, you would have to remove Google Recpatcha and other cloud based Captcha solutions from your Wordpress installation.
+If you are keen to provide your users kind of a tracking free environment, you would have to remove Google Recaptcha and other cloud based Captcha solutions from your Wordpress installation.

 PS PHPCaptcha WP does not use any remote resources.
-This make it fully GDPR compliant without any need to mention it in your privacy policy.
+This makes it fully GDPR compliant without any need to mention it in your privacy policy.

-To generate the image this plugin does not need use the Wordpress database and therefore IO of the database is very low.
+To generate the image this plugin does not need to use the Wordpress database and therefore IO of the database is very low.
 This very important if you run a site with high traffic.

 System requirements: